Bubblegum Crisis Tokyo 2040: Characters

 A ruthless corporate shark who works against the wishes of Chairman Quincy, Mason believes the human race should go away and that Boomers should become the new dominant species and uses Genom's spaceborne solar generator and earthborne energy storage project to search for the underground laboratory that housed the Sotai project (Galatea).
 He once worked on that boomer project with Sylia's father and Nigel Kirkland.
 Because of his traumatizing past, he is a bitter man.
 He adopted Galatea in hopes of using her.
-To fulfill his wish, in a manner he does not want, she changes him into a Boomer-Human hybrid, then fuses him into a wall to be hung up high above Megatokyo so that he can observe Galatea's plans for Tokyo and the world.
+To fulfill his wish, in a manner he does not want, she changes him into a Boomer-Human hybrid, then fuses him into a wall to be hung up high above Megatokyo so that he can observe Galatea's plans for Tokyo and the world, but he dies shortly after.